 Arts & Culture

-Learning human-centered design can pay off in huge ways, especially for nonprofit organizations.
-Creatively tackling ongoing problems together is incredibly important for clarity, momentum, and real progress toward the goals that matter.
+Learning human-centered design can be immensely valuable for nonprofit organizations.
+Creatively tackling ongoing problems together is incredibly important for clarity, focus, and momentum toward the goals that matter.

 Our design curriculum trains impact leaders in the design process, helping them apply human-centered design to their specific, often longstanding, organizational challenges.
 Along the way, they’re connecting with peers and board members, discovering the power of prototyping and piloting, and relying on their deep sector knowledge in new ways.

-For this project, the grantmakers wanted to help several of their grantees work on common challenges that they faced as small nonprofit arts organizations in the Chicago area.
-We customized our curriculum and created Innovation Bootcamp, a 7-month program that fit AD3’s vision.
+For this project, a small group of grantmakers wanted to build the innovation capacity of the sector they serve—small nonprofit arts organizations in the Chicago area.
+We customized our curriculum and created Innovation Bootcamp, a 7-month program that fit the group’s vision.

 At the first workshop, we shared Greater Good Studio’s approach to human-centered design, and how human-centered design could help them work on the operational issues that they cared about.

 The framing workshop helped each team identify the challenge they wanted to address through the bootcamp, and also figure out the people they’d need to talk to along the way.
 Each organization had sent two or three staff or board members.
 Often, these folks were working together for the first time.
 The framing session made sure everyone was aligned and beginning to zero in on their goals.

 Our next phase: research.
 Each team needed to learn about the root causes of their challenges, pinpoint resources that they had available, and understand the lived experiences of end users.
 One team, from The New Colony theater company, wanted to better understand why people were (or more often, weren’t) traveling from neighborhoods outside their immediate area to see performances.
 During the research phase, they interviewed audience members who’d made the trip.